josiah-pederson/personal-site/src/data/about.md

 # A bit about me

-Two things I love: solving problems and actively learning (preferably alongside others).
-Every day, I do both as a Software Engineer, Immersive Resident for the Galvanize, Inc. 19-week Hack Reactor Software Engineering Immersive.
-Having completed the program myself, I am mentoring new students and helping them develop an understanding of concepts ranging from Django, React, and SQL to data structures and algorithms.
+When people ask me, ‘what are you passionate about?’, my response is, ‘learning and using that knowledge to solve problems that make someone or something better.’
+Every day, I do exactly that as a Software Engineer, Immersive Resident for Galvanize’s 19-week Hack Reactor Software Engineering Immersive.
+Having graduated from the program myself, I mentor new students and help them develop an understanding of concepts ranging from Django, React, and SQL to data structures and algorithms.

-I have am proficient with Python, JavaScript, React, HTML, and CSS and have experience working with PostgreSQL, MySQL, MongoDB, Django, FastAPI, RabbitMQ, and SimpleJWT.
-I have also worked on both Microservices and Monolith services, using test-driven and domain-driven design.

-Before getting into software engineering, I built my interpersonal communication and problem-solving skills as a Technical Expert at an Apple store Genius Bar for over two-and-a-half years.
-During the same time, I worked for a nonprofit in which regular trips to China were part of the role.
-I learned to be comfortable being uncomfortable while learning a language immersed in a very different culture than my own.
-With my interest in the tech industry growing, I enrolled in the Hack Reactor Software Engineering Immersive program and graduated with perfect scores on all examinations and an offer to mentor other boot camp students as a Software Engineer, Immersive Resident.
-These experiences and more aided me in building a strong foundation for professional development in the web development industry.
+After graduating from Wheaton College with a degree in Communication, I founded a media marketing freelance business corresponding with clients including universities, small businesses, and municipalities.
+With a growing interest in tech, I continued building my interpersonal communication and problem-solving skills as a Technical Expert at the Apple Genius Bar over a two-and-a-half-year period.
+During that time, I completed several JavaScript programming courses and found the material exhilarating.
+In the first half of 2022, I enrolled in Hack Reactor’s Software Engineering Immersive and graduated with perfect scores on all examinations and a job offer to support other boot camp cohorts as a Software Engineer, Immersive Resident.

+These experiences have reinforced my passion for learning and built a strong platform for professional development in the Software Engineering industry.
+As I explore new web development opportunities I look forward to working alongside an engineering team with a love of learning, collaboration, and building sites that offer a seamless and memorable user experience.

+My [portfolio](/projects) currently includes four full-stack microservice-based applications incorporating skills and technologies including JavaScript, Django, React, Redux, Docker, SQL, PostgreSQL, MongoDB, DDD, RESTful APIs, CI/CD, RabbitMQ, HTML, CSS, Heroku, Microservices, Monoliths, and, (my favorite), Python!

 # I like

-- Fitness
+- Strength training
 - Frigid Chicago winters
+- Composing orchestral music
+- Video games
+- Logic puzzles
+- Mountains > beaches but I am not opposed to having both
+- 20th century history (WWI, WWII, Cold War)
 - Linguistic studies (Mandarin, German)
-- Mountains > Beaches but I am not opposed to having both
-- 20th century history (WWI, WWII, Cold War)
-- Composing orchestral music
-- Listening to Opera: Der Ring des Nibelungen is my favorite
+- Listening to Opera: Der Ring des Nibelungen is meine Lieblingsoper
 - International travel!

 # Travel / Geography